How It Works

 For your safety, please help to ensure that the email has the correct C2FO domain (@c2fo.com), and do not click on any link provided or provide any information unless you know the sender.

-As a technology partner for your customer, C2FO will never ask for you to provide any bank details or sensitive information.
+As a technology partner for your buyer, C2FO will never ask for you to provide any bank details or sensitive information.
 With this facility, all invoices are uploaded on the system by your customer, and payment still comes directly from them.

 After Registration

-Most of the time, your customer does not have your invoices loaded, but you will get an automated email notification as soon as those are available to you.
+Most of the time, your buyer does not have your invoices loaded, but you will get an automated email notification as soon as those are available to you.
 While invoices may be approved and posted in their ERP system, if they are not marked or flagged to be included in the daily invoice file, they will not be available on the C2FO platform for discounting.
 At this stage, feel free to explore the portal yourself.

 Requesting Early Payment